-The items (a) and (b) of Section 37 above are considered to be the most relevant to the particular town planning assessment.
-These sections state that development applications (that are impact assessable) approved as part of the EIS process are not subject to the 'information and referral stage' and the 'notification stage' of the IDAS process.
+The items (a) and (b) of Section 37 above are considered to be the most relevant to this particular town planning assessment.
+These sections state that development applications (that are impact assessable) approved as part of the EIS process are not subject to the 'Information and Referral Stage' and the 'Notification Stage' of the IDAS process.
 This is a significant consideration in terms of preparation and assessment of the subject development application.

-The subject proposal (and all other proposed temporary workers camps) is subject to impact assessment as it is proposed to establish 'accommodation building' uses within the Rural Zone of the Belyando Planning Scheme.
+The subject proposal is subject to impact assessment as it is proposed to establish an 'accommodation building' use within the Rural Zone designation of the Belyando Planning Scheme.
 It is for this reason that the development applications for each of the temporary construction camps are being included within the EIS submission to the Coordinator General.